 Complete the beginning section (called "the caption") as it appears on your court Complaint form.
 Check the box to indicate whether you are the Plaintiff or the Defendant.

 Check the boxes for whichever fees you want waived.
 If you are not sure whether you will need all of them waived, check them all.

 Date and sign the form.
-Then print your name, address, and telephone number (if you have one) in the blanks provided.
+Then print your address and telephone number (if you have one) in the blanks provided.